crepe/creperie/README.md

 # Crêperie

-Pour yourself a new [Crêpe][crepe] app.
+Get your batter ready and pour a beautiful new [Crêpe][crepe] app.
+When building a simpler API, a single class in your `config.ru` can be sufficient.
+However, when building a more ambitious API that connects to databases and exposes many endpoints, it's nice to have the sort of file structure that is given to you by a framework like [Rails][rails].
+Crêperie gives you the means to generate a structured, ambitious Crêpe API while also providing some convenience on the command line when you're in an existing Crêpe app.

 This is a work in progress.

 ## Installation